 Cars 25 years old or older can pass clearance from customs with no restrictions; however, states may require modifications, and safety-related adjustments may be needed before tagging and registering.

-California has stricter emission requirements for cars manufactured after 1975, so do your research before delivering to this state.
+California has stricter emission requirements for cars manufactured after 1975, so research before delivering to this state.

 There are a few exceptions to this rule, so thoroughly familiarize yourself with the regulations before attempting to import.
 Be aware of any state-specific regulations that may apply when registering and driving.